jlgabriel/FSUIPC-Shirley-Bridge/README.md

 The application is built around three main classes:

 -   `FSUIPCWSClient`: Manages the connection to the FSUIPC WebSocket Server.
 It is responsible for declaring offsets, receiving raw simulator data, and sending write commands to the simulator.
--   `ShirleyWebSocketServer`: Manages connections from Shirley AI clients.
+-   `ShirleyWebSocketServer`: Manages connections from Shirley AI client.
 It broadcasts the simulator state and listens for incoming commands.
 -   `SimData`: The central state manager.
 This class holds the latest processed data from the simulator in a structured format.
 It uses `asyncio.Lock` to ensure that data updates from FSUIPC and data reads for broadcasting are thread-safe, preventing race conditions.

 ### The Data Pipeline (Read Path)